 Maybe that’s why the dip of discouragement feels like such a low.
 It feels like the opposite of that mountain high.

-Some people start whining to God when their desire is detained.
+Some people start whining to God when their desire is delayed.
 I never do that.
+(Ha!)

 Being content is difficult.
 Paul said in Philippians 4:11 that he’s learned to be content no matter what situation he’s in, but that verse and I don’t seem to be getting along lately.
 I’m working on it.